subvisual/blog/pages/posts/2016/08-august/97-subvisual-weekly-3.md

 tags:
   - community
   - general
+intro: "I'm lucky to have a friend who really knows how to bring people together.
+He is the brains behind everything our group of friends does, whether it's a Christmas dinner, a summer picnic, or a trip somewhere.
+We know that he makes sure it happens."
 ---

 I'm lucky to have a friend who really knows how to bring people together.
 He is the brains behind everything our group of friends does, whether it's a Christmas dinner, a summer picnic, or a trip somewhere.
 We know that he makes sure it happens.